-CHAPTER COMPONENTS & EXCERCISES
+CHAPTER COMPONENTS & EXERCISES

-The section is to be used together, and refers to the Chapters, in the Guidelines for EIMC (EIMC) in Kenya.
+The section is to be used together, and refers to the Chapters, in the Guidelines for EIMC in Kenya.

-CHAPTER 1: INTRODUCTION TO EIMC
+CHAPTER 1: INTRODUCTION

 - 1. Describe why male circumcision is performed. - 2.
-Describe the 3-large randomized controlled trials that convincingly showed that male circumcision helps to prevent female to male heterosexual transmission of HIV. - 3.
+Describe the 3-large randomized controlled trials that convincingly showed that male circumcision helps to prevent female to male heterosexual transmission of HIV. - Explain why programs that promote male circumcision in early infancy may have lower morbidity rates and lower cost than programs targeting adolescents and adult men.
+(More data in southern/eastern African settings needed) - 4.
 List benefits and risks associated with EIMC.

-DESCRIPTION: These questions will review basic information on EIMC which you will find in Chapter 1 of the Guidelines for EIMC in Kenya.
-It also will help you look at the implications of this information for programs and impact in your area.
+DESCRIPTION: These questions will review basic information on EIMC which you will find in Chapter 1 of the Guidelines for EIMC (EIMC) in Kenya.
+It will also help you look at the implications of this information for programs and impact in your area.